Fed plans to raise rates starting in March to cool inflation

 The central bank’s latest policy statement follows dizzying gyrations in the stock market as investors have been gripped by fear and uncertainty over just how fast and far the Fed will go to reverse its low-rate policies, which have nurtured the economy and the markets for years.

-The broad S&P 500 index fell nearly 10% this month and fell slightly Wednesday.
+The broad S&P 500 index fell nearly 10% this month before rebounding slightly Wednesday.

 Asked about the stock market’s wild volatility, Powell stressed that the Fed’s “ultimate focus” is on the “real economy.”
 But he suggested that the recent market moves are a positive sign: “We feel like the communications we have with market participants and the general public are working.”